Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

-The writeback_limit count will reset whenever you reset zram (e.g., system reboot, echo 1 > /sys/block/zramX/reset) so keeping how many of writeback happened until you reset the zram to allocate extra writeback budget in next setting is user's job.
+The writeback_limit count will reset whenever you reset zram (e.g., system reboot, echo 1 > /sys/block/zramX/reset) so keeping how many of writeback happened until you reset the woke zram to allocate extra writeback budget in next setting is user's job.

 If admin wants to measure writeback count in a certain period, they could